bexhearty/bexhearty.github.com/articles/2015-12-02-Who-you-are-to/index.md

-# Who you are
+# Who you are to Google
-To Google, Twitter, Github and other services
+Data available from Google, Twitter, Github and other services when loging in with oAuth

 If you’re like me, you use your Google, Twitter or Github credentials (a service that is called oAuth) to login to  websites instead of creating new usernames or passwords.